the-c0d3r/jcu-daily-course-info/README.md

 This simple script is just for getting information on your course such as the time, class, and type of class such as lecture or Practical etc. The information is scrapped from publicly available source of [JCU website](http://afm.jcu.edu.sg/JCU/InfoDisplay/DailyCourseInfoMain.aspx)

 It will only display the course information if it is listed on this [JCU webpage](http://afm.jcu.edu.sg/JCU/InfoDisplay/DailyCourseInfoMain.aspx) and since it is daily time table, it will not display future or past day's time table and the courses which are not available on that day.

+**It won't display anything if there is no information on that course in [JCU webpage](http://afm.jcu.edu.sg/JCU/InfoDisplay/DailyCourseInfoMain.aspx)**

 ####Why waste time to develope this [add suitable adjective here] ?